gve-sw/CUCM_Jabber_Dialer_Portal/README.md

 [Cisco Collaboration 12.5 v1 - Transform Work with Collaboration](https://dcloud2-rtp.cisco.com/content/demo/578984?returnPathTitleKey=content-view)
  - Install the AXLSQLToolkit files by going into the CUCM admin page, Go to Application | Plugins.
 Click on the Download link by the Cisco CallManager AXL SQL Toolkit Plugin.
 The axlsqltoolkit.zip file contains the complete schema definition for different versions of Cisco Unified CM.
  - Make sure the user being used has a user rank of 1 or with proper API AXL permissions (Role: Standard AXL API Access Reference: https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucm/admin/9_0_1/ccmsys/CUCM_BK_CD2F83FA_00_cucm-system-guide-90/CUCM_BK_CD2F83FA_00_system-guide_chapter_0100.pdf)
  - If using the a "Transform Work with Collaboration" dCloud demo instance, copy 'dcloud_sample_env.py' to 'user_env.py'.
 It contains appropriate values for CUCM_LOCATION , CUCM_USER and CUCM_PASSWORD to use that demo.
-You still have to provide the value for WSDL_PATH depending on where you copy the 'AXLAPI.wsdl' on one of the
-   Windows virtual machines in the demo or on your local machine (if connecting via VPN).
+You still have to provide the value for WSDL_PATH depending on where you copy the 'AXLAPI.wsdl' after downloading the AXLSQLToolkit plugin to one of the Windows virtual machines in the demo or on your local machine (if connecting via VPN).
  - Otherwise, copy 'user_env.template' to 'user_env.py' and then edit 'user_env.py' and add your CUCM environment and user details WSDL_PATH = "(path to WSDL file)" CUCM_LOCATION = "(IP Address)" CUCM_USER = "(username without domain Example user: amckenzie)" CUCM_PASSWORD = "(password)"